PSLE results to be released next Thursday

-SINGAPORE - Results of the 2019 Primary School Leaving Examination (PSLE) will be released next Thursday (Nov 21), and pupils can get their result slips from their respective primary schools from 11am.
+Results of this year's Primary School Leaving Examination (PSLE) will be released next Thursday, and pupils can get their result slips from their respective primary schools from 11am.

-Eligible pupils will also receive option forms to select secondary schools when they collect their result slips, the Ministry of Education (MOE) said in a statement on Thursday (Nov 14).

-The Secondary 1 option forms will have a personal identification number which can be used to make the submission online.
+The Secondary 1 option forms will have a personal identification number which can be used to make a submission online.

 Posting results will be released on Dec 20 via SMS, online or at the pupil's primary school.